Moon Child (2003 film): Theme song

 The theme song for the movie is "Orange no Taiyō" (オレンジの太陽, Orenji no Taiyō), a duet written and performed by Gackt and Hyde.
 The lyrics are continuously recited throughout the movie.
 The song was released in Gackt's studio album Crescent (2003).

-Reception
+Critical reception

 Derek Elley of Variety called Moon Child "A half-chaotic, half-entertaining mixture of dystopian romance, gunplay and vampirism, [the film] is a futuristic fantasy-on-a-budget that, like most of Japanese helmer Takahisa Zeze's pics, would benefit from a further 30 minutes left on the cutting-room floor".

 According to Jasper Sharp of Midnight Eye, "Moon Child proves for the first time that Zeze has the technical ability both to handle large-scale action sequences, and to create elaborate comic book fantasy worlds.
 But the film is all flames and no fire, and there remains a lingering suspicion that the director is not quite in control of the material".